-CCGS will be notified in writing on those occasions when a previously approved degree program will be offered at an off-campus site, or extended to different audience via electronic or blended distance learning means.
-Under these guidelines, a degree program will be considered "previously approved" when less than 50% of the credit hour requirements for a degree previously given approval has been changed (see Introduction: Graduate Program Curricular Revisions, page 5.)
-A program will be considered to have been "extended to a different audience via electronic or blended distance learning means" when 50% or more of the course delivery is off-site or via alternative delivery models.
-The completion of the appropriate change request form is required and can be requested from the Chancellor's staff.
-If the program leads to teacher licensure, the requesting institution will contact their institutional representative (education dean) who will submit an electronic Initial Inquiry form through the Ohio Department of Higher Education's online degree tracking proposal system for educator preparation/teacher licensure requests.
+Under these guidelines, a degree program will be considered "previously approved" when less than 50% of the credit hour requirements have been changed (see Introduction: Graduate Program Curricular Revisions, page 6.)
+A program will be considered to have been extended to a different audience via off-site, online, electronic or blended distance learning means when 50% or more of the curriculum delivery is off-campus or via alternative delivery models.
+Note that offering only a few courses in a program either online or off-campus does not require additional oversight of CCGS, ODHE or the Higher Learning Commission (HLC).

+Note also that if a program leads to teacher licensure, the requesting institution must also submit an electronic Initial Inquiry form through the Ohio Department of Higher Education's online degree tracking proposal system for educator preparation/teacher licensure requests.
+Separate review and approval procedures will be necessary for graduate programs leading to teacher licensure.